sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/README.md

-# Nexus Staging Maven Plugin
+# Nexus Staging Maven Plugin (for version 1.1)

 Maven Plugin to control Nexus Staging workflow.
 While the maven plugin ("staging client") part is OSS, to use staging features it need a Sonatype Nexus Professional instance 2.1+ on the server side!
 Plugin is compatible with Maven 2.2.1 and Maven 3.0.x.

-Documentation for version 1.1 of the plugin.
+Features:
+ * it is meant to _completely replace_ (or buy out) the maven-deploy-plugin
+ * since version 1.1, it _transparently supports_ release and snapshot builds
+ * supports multiple operation modes: _direct deploy_, _deferred deploy_, _staging_ and _image upload_ (see below).

+Notes:
-Note: to _build this plugin_ from sources you need access to Sonatype commercial components!
+ * to _build this plugin_ from sources you need access to Sonatype commercial components!
-Note: to _use this plugin_ in your build, access to Central only is enough!
+ * to _use this plugin_ in your build, access to Central only is enough!

 # Documentation